-Mr Beckton is a Non-Executive Director of unlisted Lode Resources Ltd (NSW), Jamieson Minerals Pty Ltd (Victoria) and Bambra Oy (Finland) and is a Member of the Australian Institute of Geoscientists.
+Mr Beckton is a Non-Executive Director of Lode Resources Ltd and White Rock Minerals Ltd and is a Member of the Australian Institute of Geoscientists.

 Peter J. Nightingale - Director and Chief Financial Officer

 Director since 26 September 2014.

 Mr Nightingale graduated with a Bachelor of Economics degree from the University of Sydney and is a member of Chartered Accountants Australia & New Zealand.
 He has worked as a chartered accountant in both Australia and the USA.